Lower Your Prescription Costs

 Participating in a prescription drug plan is one way to help cut your pharmacy costs and make getting your medications easier.

 What is a Prescription Drug Plan?

-Combining these options with a prescription drug plan can help you maximize medication and pharmacy savings.
+Combining these options with a prescription drug plan can help maximize medication and pharmacy savings.
 Learn more about prescription drug plans with CareFirst.